Carla Stellweg: Career

 In 1973, Stellweg and Fernando Gamboa, director of the Museo de Arte Moderno (MAM) in Mexico City co-founded Artes Visuales, the first contemporary avant-garde visual arts magazine publication in Spanish and English in Latin America.
-MAM was a publicly funded organization, which through Artes Visuales pushed a political cultural project sponsored by Luis Echeverria from 1970-1976 to counter the unrest caused by the Mexico 68 killings.
+MAM was a publicly funded organization, which through Artes Visuales pushed a political cultural project sponsored by Luis Echeverria from 1970 to 1976 to counter the unrest caused by the Mexico 68 killings.

 As early as 1975, Stellweg was organizing feminist seminars to address feminist expression in Mexican art.
 In 1976, Stellweg devoted an issue of Artes Visuales covering the participation of women in the arts.
 Mexican-based artists and critics did not accept the concept of a feminist based movement, fearing that adoption of a feminist strategy would have negative repercussions.

 In 1979 Stellweg became the deputy director of the newly built Rufino Tamayo Museum, but within a short time, moved to New York City.
-From 1983-1985, she was the co-owner and director of the Stellweg-Seguy Gallery, located in Soho, New York City.
+From 1983 to 1985, she was the co-owner and director of the Stellweg-Seguy Gallery, located in Soho, New York City.
 She became the chief curator of the Museum of Contemporary Hispanic Art (MOCHA) in 1986, and left in 1989 to found her own gallery.
-The Carla Stellweg Gallery operated from 1989-1997 and was located in New York City and focused on emerging as well as mid-career Latin American and Latino artists of various media.
+The Carla Stellweg Gallery operated from 1989 to 1997 and was located in New York City and focused on emerging as well as mid-career Latin American and Latino artists of various media.

 From 1997 to 2001 she was the director and chief curator of Blue Star Contemporary Art Center in San Antonio, Texas, and during her tenure the city’s Contemporary Art Month became a registered event.
-Prior to Blue Star, Stellweg was awarded with a Rockefeller Fellowship in the Humanities at the UT Austin, Texas, where she conducted research leading to, If Money Talks Who Does the Exhibition Talking?: 1980s Latin American and Latino Art.
+Prior to Blue Star, Stellweg was awarded a Rockefeller Fellowship in the Humanities at the UT Austin, Texas, where she conducted research leading to, If Money Talks Who Does the Exhibition Talking?: 1980s Latin American and Latino Art.

-Stellweg has acted as an independent consultant, including a project entitled Hispanic Art in the United States: Thirty Contemporary Painters and Sculptors and The Latin American Spirit: Art and Artists in the US, 1920-1970, as a history professor at the School of Visual Arts, and has authored numerous publications.
+Stellweg acted as an independent consultant, including a project entitled Hispanic Art in the United States: Thirty Contemporary Painters and Sculptors and The Latin American Spirit: Art and Artists in the US, 1920-1970, as a history professor at the School of Visual Arts, and has authored numerous publications.

+Stellweg died in Cuernavaca on 20 October 2025.